 (b) a communication of information in the form of sound by means of guided or unguided electromagnetic energy, or both, where the sound is processed at its destination by an automated voice recognition system.

-“estate” includes easement, charge, right, title, claim, demand, lien or encumbrance, whether at law or in equity.
+estate includes easement, charge, right, title, claim, demand, lien or encumbrance, whether at law or in equity.

-“expire” includes lapse or otherwise cease to have effect.
+expire includes lapse or otherwise cease to have effect.

-“external Territory” means a Territory, other than an internal Territory, for the government of which as a Territory provision is made by a Commonwealth Act.
+external Territory means a Territory, other than an internal Territory, for the government of which as a Territory provision is made by a Commonwealth Act.

-“fail” includes refuse.
+fail includes refuse.

-“financial year” means a period of 12 months beginning on 1 July.
+financial year means a period of 12 months beginning on 1 July.

-“foreign country” means a country (whether or not an independent sovereign State) outside Australia and the external Territories.
+foreign country means a country (whether or not an independent sovereign State) outside Australia and the external Territories.

-“function” includes duty.
+function includes duty.

-“Gazette” means the Government Gazette of this jurisdiction.
+Gazette means the Government Gazette of this jurisdiction.

-“Gazette notice” means notice published in the Gazette.
+Gazette notice means notice published in the Gazette.

-“gazetted” means published in the Gazette.
+gazetted means published in the Gazette.

-“Government Printer” means the Government Printer of this jurisdiction, and includes any other person authorised by the Government of this jurisdiction to print an Act or instrument.
+Government Printer means the Government Printer of this jurisdiction, and includes any other person authorised by the Government of this jurisdiction to print an Act or instrument.

-“individual” means a natural person.
+individual means a natural person.

-“information system” means a system for generating, sending, receiving, storing or otherwise processing electronic communications.
+information system means a system for generating, sending, receiving, storing or otherwise processing electronic communications.

-“insert”, in relation to a provision of this Code, includes substitute.
+insert, in relation to a provision of this Code, includes substitute.

-“instrument” includes a statutory instrument.
+instrument includes a statutory instrument.

-“interest”, in relation to land or other property, means —
+interest, in relation to land or other property, means —

 (a) a legal or equitable estate in the land or other property; or